Cardinals rout Rockies behind early homer spree | Devdiscourse

 St. Louis starter Miles Mikolas (9-13) allowed three runs on five hits and a walk and struck out three over five innings.
 Colorado's Tim Melville (2-2) was roughed up for five runs on five hits, four of them home runs, in just three innings.
 He walked two and fanned one.

-Fowler homered, his 17th, on the first pitch of the game.
-Wong followed four pitches later with his 11th to give St. Louis a quick 2-0 lead.
-Ravelo hit his second homer starting the second.
+Fowler homered on the first pitch of the game, his 17th, and Wong followed four pitches later with his 11th to give St. Louis a quick 2-0 lead.
+Ravelo went deep starting the second, his second.
 Ozuna hit his 27th to begin the fourth, and Bader homered leading off the fifth to help the Cardinals build a 6-3 lead.
 It was Bader's eighth of the season.

 St. Louis sent 10 men to the plate in a four-run ninth to pad its lead.
 An RBI double from Arenado in the bottom of the first and a solo homer in the second by Fuentes, Arenado's cousin, gave the Rockies their first two runs.
-Arenado added his 39th home run in the third and now has 112 RBIs.
+Arenado added his 39th home run in the third and now has 112 RBIs on the season.

 Plate umpire Gerry Davis left the game in the bottom of the fourth inning when he was hit in the mask by a foul ball.
 Brennan Miller moved from first base to behind the plate, and Brian Knight went from second to first.